atecon/CategoryEncoders/README.md

 G -- series, Discrete series refering to unique categories

-suffix -- string, Add a suffix to the returned series' name (default value *_mean*)
+suffix -- string, Add a suffix to the returned series' name (default value "\_mean")

 verbose -- bool, Print details or not (per default no printout)

 ### Returns:
 List of named series with category-wise mean values.
-The i-th series name takes the i-th input series' name plus the suffix *_mean* if not differently set.
+The i-th series name takes the i-th input series' name plus the suffix "\_mean" if not differently set.
+If G is not a discrete series, an empty list is returned.
+Missing observations of the i-th series X[i] are interpolated by group-wise mean values.

 ### Example:
 ![](/figs/means_encoding.png)